dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-testing.md

     ```bash
     dbt run --select train_test_position
     ```
-4. Breaking down our python script here:
+4. Breaking down our Python script here:
     - We’re importing some helpful libraries.
         - Defining a function called `save_file()` that takes four parameters: `session`, `model`, `path` and `dest_filename` that will save our logistic regression model file.
-            - `session`: an object representing a connection to snowflake
+            - `session` &mdash; an object representing a connection to Snowflake.
-            - `model`: an object that needs to be saved, in this case, it's a python object that is a scikit-learn that can be serialized with joblib.
+            - `model` &mdash; an object that needs to be saved.
+In this case, it's a Python object that is a scikit-learn that can be serialized with joblib.
-            - `path`: a string representing the directory or bucket location where the file should be saved.
+            - `path` &mdash; a string representing the directory or bucket location where the file should be saved.
-            - `dest_filename`: a string representing the desired name of the file.
+            - `dest_filename` &mdash; a string representing the desired name of the file.
         - Creating our dbt model
             - Within this model we are creating a stage called `MODELSTAGE` to place our logistic regression `joblib` model file.
 This is really important since we need a place to keep our model to reuse and want to ensure it's there.
-When using Snowpark commands it's common to see the `.collect()` method to ensure the action is performed.
+When using Snowpark commands, it's common to see the `.collect()` method to ensure the action is performed.
 Think of the session as our “start” and collect as our “end” when [working with Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes.html) (you can use other ending methods other than collect).
             - Using `.ref()` to connect into our `train_test_dataset` model.
             - Now we see the machine learning part of our analysis:
                 - Create new dataframes for our prediction features from our target variable `position_label`.
                 - Split our dataset into 70% training (and 30% testing), train_size=0.7 with a `random_state` specified to have repeatable results.
-                - Specify our model is a logistic regression
+                - Specify our model is a logistic regression.
                 - Fit our model.
 In a logistic regression this means finding the coefficients that will give the least classification error.
                 - Round our predictions to the nearest integer since logistic regression creates a probability between for each class and calculate a balanced accuracy to account for imbalances in the target variable.
         - Right now our model is only in memory, so we need to use our nifty function `save_file` to save our model file to our Snowflake stage.
 We save our model as a joblib file so Snowpark can easily call this model object back to create predictions.
 We really don’t need to know much else as a data practitioner unless we want to.
-It’s worth noting that joblib files aren’t able to be queried directly by SQL, to do this we would need to transform the joblib file to a SQL querable format such as json or csv (out of scope for this workshop).
+It’s worth noting that joblib files aren’t able to be queried directly by SQL.
+To do this, we would need to transform the joblib file to an SQL querable format such as JSON or CSV (out of scope for this workshop).
         - Finally we want to return our dataframe, but create a new column indicating what rows were used for training and those for training.
 5. Viewing our output of this model:
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/1-preview-train-test-position.png" title="Preview which rows of our model were used for training and testing"/>

-6. Let’s pop back over to snowflake and check that our logistic regression model has been stored in our `MODELSTAGE` using the command:
+6. Let’s pop back over to Snowflake and check that our logistic regression model has been stored in our `MODELSTAGE` using the command:
     ```sql
     list @modelstage
     ```
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/2-list-snowflake-stage.png" title="List the objects in our Snowflake stage to check for our logistic regression to predict driver position"/>

-7. To investigate the commands run as part of `train_test_position` script navigate to snowflake query history to view it **Activity > Query History**.
+7. To investigate the commands run as part of `train_test_position` script, navigate to Snowflake query history to view it **Activity > Query History**.
 We can view the portions of query that we wrote such as `create or replace stage MODELSTAGE`, but we also see additional queries that Snowflake uses to interpret python code.
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/3-view-snowflake-query-history.png" title="View Snowflake query history to see how python models are run under the hood"/>

 ## Predicting on new data